Azure/azure-quickstart-templates/deis/README.md

 		deis create
 		git push deis master

-7. Scale the application to 3 instances:

-		deis scale cmd=3

-8. Verify if the application is running:
+7. Verify if the application is running:

-	> Note: Before we figure out how the load-balancing should be configured without a DNS server, or how to create a DNS server with template, we'll need to ssh into one of the member nodes and use *docker ps* to find out to which port the application instances are listening.
-It seems to be 49153 in most cases.

-		curl -S http://[public ip of a node]:49153
+		curl -S http://[your application name].[your domain]

 	You should see:
 		Welcome to Deis!
 		See the documentation at http://docs.deis.io/ for more information.

+	> Note: You can use *deis apps:list* to find out your application name.

+8. Scale the application to 3 instances:

+		deis scale cmd=3

 ##Other parameters